Importing¶

 General Settings¶

-- Include files in root: Import textures located directly in the root of the selected folder.
+- Include files in root: Import textures located directly in the root of the selected folder, which can contain any number of mixed textures.

 - Use Fake User: Use Fake User on imported materials.
 Ensures that imported materials are saved with your project, even if they're not currently in use.
 This prevents them from being automatically removed when you save your file.